 When your employees get sick, every single day spent on leave could be an opportunity missed for the business.
 Productivity goes down as well as the quality of work.

-The main issue about majority of healthcare programs is that they only address illnesses when they occur, instead of promoting preventive measures.
+The main issue about the majority of healthcare programs is that they only address illnesses when they occur, instead of promoting preventive measures.

 Consider offering flu vaccinations, regular group exercises and calorie-count based meals in canteens.
 These are just some basic examples of promoting a healthy lifestyle, instead of focusing solely on work and on existing illnesses.